 Core paper for the Postgraduate Diploma in Travel Medicine (PGDipTravMed).

-Elective Paper for the Postgraduate Certificate in Primary Health Care and the Postgraduate Diploma in Primary Health Care.
+Elective Paper for the Postgraduate Diploma in Primary Health Care.

 This paper covers seven main modules:

 - Preparing the intending traveller

 - Routine vaccines and travel

 - Teaching Arrangements

 Two-day residential workshop delivered online via Zoom and/or in-person at the Wellington campus: Dates TBC